Inferring the causal effect of journals on citations: Results

-The journal citation multiplier is almost always higher than $1$ (Fig.~\ref{fig:results}A).
-Publishing in journals, compared to only being available on arXiv, multiplies the citation rate substantially.
-For example, \emph{Nature} shows a multiplier of about $5$, meaning that a Nature article that obtained about $200$ citations, would have obtained about $15$ citations had it been available on the arXiv only (assuming it had no pre-publication citations).
-Higher impact journals clearly show higher citation multipliers.
-Of course, there are some clear differences.
-For example, \emph{Reviews of Modern Physics} shows a citation multiplier of about $11$ and a journal impact of $241$. \emph{Physics Reports} on the other hand, shows a citation multiplier of only $1.3$, whereas it has a journal impact of $76$.
-Work that appeared in \emph{Reviews of Modern Physics} would have drawn subtantially fewer citations if it had been published in \emph{Physics Reports}.
+The journal citation multiplier is consistently higher than $1$ (Fig.~\ref{fig:results}A).
+Publishing in journals, compared to being available on arXiv only, multiplies the citation rate substantially, as expected.
+For example, \emph{Nature} shows a multiplier of $6.0$--$9.9$ (95\% CI) for papers published in 2016 in the subject of Condensed Matter and \emph{Science} shows a multiplier of $7.5$--$12.0$ (95\% CI) for such papers.
+Using the median estimates and the approximation in Eq.~\ref{equ:approx}, this implies that a Condensed Matter article published in \emph{Nature} in 2016 that obtained about $200$ citations, would have obtained not even $10$ citations had it been available on arXiv only.
+Had it been published in \emph{Science} instead, it would have obtained almost $350$ citations.
+This is only an illustration: both parameter estimates and the citation dynamics themselves exhibit considerable uncertainty (see Appendix~\ref{sec:model:analysis}).

+Most relevant to our question, higher impact journals tend to show higher citation multipliers.
+The correlation between the (logarithm of) the journal impact and the (logarithm of) the median journal citation multiplier $\journalcitmult_j$ is on average 0.45 for each combination of field and year.
+It ranges from 0.063 for High Energy Physics in 2002 to 0.79 for Astrophysics in 2012.
+Interestingly, the correlation grows stronger for High Energy Physics and Astrophysics over time, hovering around 0.6--0.7 for recent years (Fig.~\ref{ext:fig:correlation_dynamics}).